The Sociopath-Serial Killer Connection

 Because sociopathy appears to be learned rather than innate, sociopaths are capable of empathy or forming an emotional connection with others but only to certain individuals such as a family member or friend and only in certain circumstances.

 Any crimes committed by a sociopath will tend to be haphazard or spontaneous.
 A sociopath who becomes a serial killer will most likely conform to the FBI’s disorganized category of serial predator.
 Jack the Ripper offers a classic example of the volatile, spontaneous, and disorganized serial killer.

 As explained by Peter Vronsky in "Serial Killers: The Method and Madness of Monsters," disorganized criminals have a number of common characteristics.
 They may be young, under the influence of alcohol or drugs, or mentally ill.
-They often have deficient communication and social skills and may be below average in intelligence.
+They often have deficient communication and social skills and may have below-average intelligence.

 In addition, the disorganized offender is likely to come from an unstable or dysfunctional family.
 Disorganized offenders often have been abused physically or sexually by relatives.
 They are often sexually inhibited, sexually uninformed, and may have sexual aversions or other pathologies.
 They are more likely to be compulsive masturbators.

 They are often isolated from others, live alone, and are frightened or confused during the commission of their murders.
 They often do not have reliable transportation, so they kill their victims close to home.